margaret/seam-carver/README.md

 1. Read in an image
 2. Calculate the energy function for the whole image
-	1. Function to calculate the energy of a single pixel, given the values of its neighboring pixels
+	1. Calculate the energy of a single pixel, given the values of its neighboring pixels
-	2. Function to calculate energy map for entire image
+4. Calculate cumulative energy map and seam paths for image
-3. Find the seam of lowest energy
+5. Find the seam of lowest energy
-4. Remove seam of lowest energy
+6. Remove seam of lowest energy
-5. Repeat 2 through 4 until image is as small as specified
+7. Repeat 2 through 6 until image is as small as specified
-6. Save resized image.
+8. Save resized image.

 ### Notes